COMO Cocoa Island

 Cocoa is one of the most special islands of the Maldives.
 It is a small but perfectly formed strip of sand, no bigger than a football pitch – just 120 steps from one side to the other at its widest and just 1 400 steps to circumnavigate.
 The slope of the beach is so gentle that it seems there is no end to it, and calm clean waters lick white, fine sand.
 Cocoa Island allows guests to comfortably get from one end of the island to the other.
 If you don’t spend too long stopping to talk to crabs, gather shells or follow the young black-tipped reef sharks that patrol the shallows practising baby bites on passing fish, it takes a leisurely 10 minutes.

 Cocoa Island applies a comprehensive environmental policy and takes great care of its pristine natural environment and home reef, as well as in close contact with the projects of local public and charitable organizations.
+Natural materials have been used throughout: kajan thatch roofing, Maldivian coral-rock walls, and wood.
+The clean-lined, light-soaked aesthetic makes for meditative spaces to relax, sleep and recover.

 Some fun activities can diversify the daily life of guests, who usually come here only for relaxation.
 Coral reefs are easily accessible and full of diverse marine life.
 Large schools of fish of all colors and patterns, turtles and reef sharks are common inhabitants of the house reef.
 One of the best dive sites in the world, the Vadhoo Channel, is a 10-minute trip by diving boat.